-What Is NextGen EHR Workflow Redesign?
+What Is EHR Workflow Optimization or Redesign?

-Why Is NextGen EHR Workflow Redesign Important?
+Why Is NextGen EHR Workflow Optimization Important?

-- Improve care coordination among providers and across organizations
+- Improve care coordination among providers and across organizations.

 Common Practice Areas to Examine

-- Patient check-out, including post-visit instructions and payment
+- Patient check-out: Post-visit instructions and payment.

 How to Conduct NextGen EHR Workflow Redesign